Seeking out a Military Boarding School in Minot, North Dakota for an At-Risk Boy?

 Many boys in our military school program turn from their self-destructive behavior to an attitude of serving others.
 If your teenager needs order and discipline to turn his life around, please consider Heartland.

 Athletics at Heartland Boys Academy play a role in leadership development and character maturation as part of a holistic approach to development.
 Every student is encouraged to participate in at least one sport because of the important values that can be learned.
-Heartland Boys Academy offers a number of sports programs.
+Heartland Boys Academy offers a number of athletic outlets.

 Please think about looking beyond Minot, North Dakota to see how our military school program can lead your child toward restoration.
 To learn more, please contact us today.